aws-amplify/amplify-hosting/FAQ.md

 2021-10-28T15:34:14 [INFO]: - Image Optimization Lambda@Edge: 123abcd-qrstu2
 ```

-3. Lambda functions should be deployed in the AWS region closest to you.
-Select that region and navigate to the Lambda console.
+3. Lambda@Edge functions are replicated globally to all edge locations and they are executed in the region closest to where the end-user requests are coming from (geographically).
+For example if your users are in the west coast of the United States, then it's likely that you will find the logs in either the us-west-1 or us-west-2 regions.
+Go to the desired region and navigate to the Lambda console.
 Paste the ID in the search bar to find the function.
-4. Click on the funciton and navigate to the `Monitor` tab.
+4. Click on the function and navigate to the `Monitor` tab.
 Select `View Logs in CloudWatch`
 5. If `Log group does not exist` error pops up, select `View existing log groups`.
 Search for the logs using your region and the Lambda@Edge function ID like so: `/aws/lambda/us-east-1.123abcd-lmnop1`.